How is Accuracy in analysis determined?

 Each game review shows you an accuracy score, and classifies all of your moves.
 But how are the accuracy and classifications decided?

-Your 'accuracy' is a measurement of how closely you played to what the computer has determined to be the best possible play.
+Your Accuracy is a measurement of how closely you played to what the computer has determined to be the best possible play against your opponent's specific moves.
 The closer you are to 100, the closer you are to 'perfect' play, as determined by the engine.